IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-As described in {{!I-D.ietf-teas-yang-l3-te-topo}}, the relationship between the IP network topology and the MPLS-TE network topology depends on whether the two network topologies are congruent or not: in the latter case, the L3 TE Topology Model is used, together with the L3 Topology Model to provide the association between the two network topologies.
+As described in {{!I-D.ietf-teas-yang-l3-te-topo}}, the relationship between the IP network topology and the MPLS-TE network topology depend on whether the two network topologies are congruent or not: in the latter case, the L3 TE Topology Model is used, together with the L3 Topology Model to provide the association between the two network topologies.